OctopusDeploy/blog/blog/2020-09/state-of-config-file-formats/index.md

 ## [Hashicorp Configuration Language (HCL)](https://github.com/hashicorp/hcl2/blob/master/hcl/hclsyntax/spec.md)

 The only specific configuration language listed, HCL is not intended to replace languages such as YAML or JSON.
-HCL is a tool specific language intended for use with the Terraform toolset.
+HCL is a tool-specific language intended for use with the Terraform toolset.
 HCL looks visually similar to JSON, with unique data structures added.

 HCL is a combination of three sub-languages, structural, expression, and template languages.
 Taken together, these sub-languages combine to create an HCL configuration.
 This schema efficiently describes environmental configurations, the primary purpose of Terraform.

 Are other toolsets and languages able to use HCL?
 Parsers exist for other languages such as Go, Java, and Python.
 In that context, it is possible to use HCL as a configuration language.
 These parsers are typically not native packages.

 ### When should you use HCL?